How to understand protein carbs and fats. A valuable macronutrient guide

-Macronutrients have been front page news for a while now.
-Great advice can be found almost everywhere on how to eat less or more, lose weight by keeping track of carbs, eating more fat, getting enough protein...
+Macronutrients have been front-page news for a while now.
+Great advice can be found almost everywhere on eating less or more, losing weight by keeping track of carbs, eating more fat, and getting enough protein…

 What does it all mean?

 Let’s break down the Macronutrients into what they are and how they work within the body for a healthier you.

 What are Carbohydrates?

 Carbohydrates are a diverse group of compounds produced mainly by plants: dietary fiber, starches, and simple sugars.